ponycode/pony-config/README.md

 config.set( "name", { first : "Michael" );  // same as above, creating sub-paths as needed, extending existing sub-paths
 ```

-## Load a Configuration Source
+## Applying Configurations

-Configuration sources are loaded via the `use` functions.
-As configuration sources are loaded, they replace or extend
+Configuration sources are applied via the following functions.
+As configuration sources are applied, new values will replace or extend previously applied values at the same key paths.
-previously loaded values.

 ### object( *object* )
-This is useful for creating a default configuration.
-The object will be loaded at the root of the configuration.
+Useful for creating a default configuration, the object will be applied at the root of the configuration.

 ```javascript
 config.object({